 Now, you may say Trace that's all well and good and certainly having a noisy image does not a filmic image make, but neither does removing the noise!
 And you would be right.
 The missing ingredient to creating a more analog film quality is in the addition of a randomized grain pattern that more closely mimics the traditional pattern in different films.
 There are a few programs and many plugins that try to give you that look.
 Fewer still are really successful.
 Both Capture One Pro and Exposure X5/X6 have robust film grain tools, probably the best on the market.
 Even the NIK plugins (Silver Efex Pro, Color Efex Pro + Analog Efex Pro) have grain emulation features that are fun to play with.
 But as I wanted to keep this whole edit process within Aperture, I turned to the one feature in Aperture I have available to emulate film grain:

 The *VSCO film tools I originally wrote about in my first blogpost on film emulation sit nicely within the Effects menu of my Aperture and offer a wide range of adjustments to emulate various Color and B&W films (mostly Kodak + Fuji), along with seperate film grain adjustments and other tools for creating a filmic look.
-For this portrait I was only interested in adding film grain (on the right) to the image that was processed with the Aperture RAW De-noise tool.
+For this portrait I was only interested in adding film grain to the image that was processed with the Aperture RAW De-noise tool.
 Odd and wonderful thing about the VSCO toolset is it uses the existing tool bricks within Aperture to achieve its results.
 It's not a plugin in the traditional sense.
 You never leave the Aperture interface or deal with a seperate plugin window.
 And very oddly it uses Aperture's Burn and Dodge tools to create the film grain!
 One nice thing about this way of adding film grain in Aperture is both tools are adjustable as to their amount, so you can vary the film look.
 Very clever!